alvinzf/alvinzf/README.md

 Hey there 👋

 I’m Alvin, a newbie full-stack developer, creative coder and self-proclaimed designer who specializes in mobile development.
-I make it my mission to translate gadget language to human languange using awsome code ^^
+I make it my mission to translate machine language to human languange using awesome code ^^

 Want to know more about me?